On behalf of The Law Office of Gustavo E. Frances, P.A.

 - Don’t Agree To things Out Of Court: Alimony can be changed.
 Just because the court set a particular figure does not mean that it is the only figure.
 However, agreeing to changes outside of court to your alimony is a dangerous game.
 Use the court to address any issues because you don’t want to end up getting hurt financially or emotionally.

 At the end of the day, divorce does not mean the end of the world.
 Even though it feels that way, with a good attorney by your side you don’t have to fear court and ask for the alimony that you need.
 Even if the amount is small.
 Leaving the door open for negotiations later is a good thing.
 If you or someone you love is going through a divorce then don’t let them go through it without top representation.
-Call 954-297-6546 or click here to start your free consultation with our professional attorneys at the Law Offices of Gustavo E. Frances in Fort Lauderdale.
+Call 954-297-6546 or click here to start your free consultation with our professional attorneys at The Law Office Of Gustavo E. Frances, P.A.